BradNeuberg/hyperscope/README.md

 these new capabilities in our everyday work, we should be able to coevolve those capabilities continuously.

-The HyperScope is meant to be a [http://codinginparadise.org/projects/hyperscope/release2/hyperscope/src/demos/bi-2120.opml](first step) towards this vision of an Open Hyperdocument System.
-We have three goals:<
+The HyperScope is meant to be a [first step](http://codinginparadise.org/projects/hyperscope/release2/hyperscope/src/demos/bi-2120.opml) towards this vision of an Open Hyperdocument System.
+We have three
+goals:

 * Give as many people as possible the ability to experience the capabilities of the original Augment system first-hand.